 The nursing profession is expected to see some of the most aggressive job growth in the nation during the next several years, but this growth can have negative career consequences for existing nurses without a bachelor’s degree.

-The U.S. Bureau of Labor Statistics expects overall employment among registered nurses to grow by 19 percent between 2012 and 2022, faster than the average for all jobs.
+The U.S. Bureau of Labor Statistics expects overall employment among registered nurses to grow by 19 percent through 2022, faster than the average for all jobs.
 Job growth will vary based on the specific health care industry.
-Nurses in traditional public and private hospitals will see a still-robust 17 percent increase in hiring, while the BLS expects even greater growth at nursing care facilities and in the area of home health care1.
+Nurses in traditional public and private hospitals will see a still-robust 17 percent increase in hiring, while the BLS expects even greater growth at nursing care facilities and in the area of home health care.

 To learn more about career opportunities for nurses with a bachelor’s degree from Saint Peter's, call an admissions advisor at (877) 497-5857 or request more information.